 Constructed in the mid 1990's, the Terrace Garden represents a major step in Kingwood's transition from single genus display beds to integrated gardens.

-The upper level of the Terrace Garden features a fountain that is a favorite distraction for small children as their parent sits and enjoys the ambiance of the garden.
+The upper level of the Terrace Garden features a fountain that is a favorite distraction for small children as their parents sit and enjoy the ambiance of the garden.

 Spring is amazing throughout Kingwood, including the Terrace Garden.